Jvk1166z/kingpin/README.md

 This is actually very easy.
 Provided is a GIMP project file with all of the elements you need seperated as layers.
 Want a new background image?
 Replace the background image layer.
 Want a new link?
 Replace the link layer (VCR Font is provided in the git).
 Want a new code.
 Replace the code layer.

 If you've ever edited an image with GIMP, you already know what to do.

+&nbsp;
+&nbsp;
+&nbsp;

+## How to Create Your Own Codes

+You'll need to do this if you want to submit yourself for the leaderboard, if that ever becomes a thing.
+It's quite easy.
+Pretty much any QR creator will work.
+I've actually forgotten the one I used.
+But it is nice to have one that lets you use a transparent background, if you can find a generator that does.

+Here's a step by step to generating a code complete with unique invite link that can be used to join the leaderboard:
+* First generate a Discord invite link, preferablly landing in oblivion_access.
+Make sure to save it, you'll need it's ID later for tracking purposes.
+* Take that link, and put it into Grabify to generate a tracking link.
+This will help you track your ratio of scans to actual joins, as this simply logs connection and browser information when it loads.
+You'll probably want to make yourself an account on Grabify as well, or save the tracking code for later use.
+* Take that grabify link you generated, and slam it into the bit.ly link shortener.
+It looks better.
+Trust me.
+* Pop that final link into your QR generator, and into the link layer of your tag, if you're using it.

+And Bob's probably not your fucking uncle!
+But at least you've got a custom tag now, so that's something.
+Informaton about how to submit this to the leaderboard will go here, if we ever get around to doing that.

+&nbsp;
+&nbsp;
+&nbsp;

+## How to Track Your Custom Tags

+The reason you generated that Grabify link, is so you can at least track your **scans**.
+Not your actual **join** stats.
+Currently, Discord only allows server administrators to view invite link usage stats.
+So you're kinda SOL on that one on your own.
+If you'd like to know your link stats, hit me up on Discord.
+My username is Jvk1166z, duh.
+And if you send me the ID of your invite link, I'd be happy to relay the numbers to you!